3 days in Sydney is not enough to see all of this beautiful Australian city.

 The pass lasts for 3 months, which gives you ample time to see everything in the city if you’re staying for a while.
 It’s a useful pass that will save you a lot of time and money in the long run!

-However, you can still do a lot if you’re spending 3 days in Sydney!
-If you’re strapped for time, 3 days is a good amount of time to spend in the city.
-Below are a few things to do in Sydney, you absolutely must do during your time in the city!
+Below are a few things to do in Sydney, you absolutely must do during your time in this amazing city!

 Sydney Itinerary – Day 1